cffdrs/website_en/docs/code.md

 ## Repository

 The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/tree/main) contains the up-to-date code for the CFFDRS2025 modules in three programming languages: R, C, and Python.
-All three languages contain the same equations and perform the same tasks, the choice is yours depending on your system requirement.
+All three languages contain the same equations and perform the same tasks, the choice is yours depending on your system requirements.

 ## Fire Weather Index 2025
 The [Canadian Forest Fire Weather Index (FWI)](https://cwfis.cfs.nrcan.gc.ca/background/summary/fwi) is a major subsystem of the CFFDRS.
 FWI2025 is the next generation FWI system corresponding to the CFFDRS2025.
 The following describes the files, data inputs, parameters, and outputs in a general way for all three languages, noting the variations for specific languages.

 ### Scripts
-Each programming language has two scripts that are required to generate FWI2025 outputs:
+Each programming language has three scripts that are required to generate FWI2025 outputs:

 1. "NG_FWI" holds the functions and equations for generating FWI2025 outputs.

-    R : **NG_FWI.r**
+    R: **NG_FWI.r**
-    Python : **NG_FWI.py**
+    Python: **NG_FWI.py**
-    C : **NG_FWI.c**
+    C: **NG_FWI.c**

 2. "util" includes basic functions that are not part of FWI2025 equations, but generate intermediate information for the calculation of the FWI2025 components (e.g. time of sunrise and sunset, number of sunlight hours).

+    R: **util.r**
+    Python: **util.py**
+    C: **util.c**, **util.h**

-This script also includes the process to generate the daily summary output.
+3. "daily_summaries" includes the process to generate the daily summary output.

-    R : **util.r**
-    Python : **util.py**
-    C : **util.c**, **util.h**
+    R: **daily_summaries.r**
+    Python: **daily_summaries.py**
+    C: (*in development*)

 ### Packages
 The FWI2025 scripts require different sets of language-specific libraries or packages.
 These must be installed prior to running "NG_FWI".

-R : lubridate and data.table
+R: lubridate and data.table
-Python : datetime, logging, math, numpy, pandas, os.path, sys
+Python: datetime, logging, math, numpy, pandas, os.path, sys
-C : stdlib.h, stdbool.h, string.h
+C: stdlib.h, stdbool.h, string.h

 ### Get Started
 The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/tree/main) also includes a tutorial script and test data.
 See the